ryanwestby/ryanwestby.github.io/_posts/2018-07-26-facing-hell.md

 ## The Poop Scare

 So when you’re snacking all day and night, nature is bound for you, more than once even.
 Earlier in the night, we had run back to camp to use the restroom, where I had hoped we would be done with our business for the rest of the comp.
 Not so.
 In the morning, I remember lifting my leg up onto a big ledge and suddenly thinking, “Oh no.” I remember it being an emergency situation.
-Mid-run to the bathroom, I had to stop in the middle of the goddamn forest and take an emergency squat.
-I later found that Chris had to do the same exact thing, except he was accompanied by a goat.
+Hobbling to the bathroom in desperation more than once in a 24 hour period was less than desirable.

 ## Crunch Time